aptech/docs/docs/CR-cdfBinomial.rst

 ::

     // The cumulative probability of our player
-    //getting 270 or fewer hits in the season
+    // getting 270 or fewer hits in the season
     p = cdfBinomial(270,704,.317);
     p = 0.9999199430052614